fsa4859/fsa4859/README.md

 ### About me

 Welcome to my GitHub profile!
 I'm a master's candidate in robotics at New York University and a mapping and localization engineer at Nokia Bell Labs.
 With a focus on 3D computer vision, structure from motion pipeline, feature matching, point cloud registration, and machine learning, I'm passionate about developing cutting-edge technologies that enable robots to operate in challenging environments.
 My proficiency in Python, C++, and MATLAB has allowed me to contribute to a variety of projects in the robotics industry.
 I'm always looking for new opportunities to apply my skills and collaborate with others in this exciting field.
+Please check my portfolio [https://fsa4859.github.io/](url)

 <!--
 **fsa4859/fsa4859** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.